 Zirconia crowns, on the other hand, are exceptionally hard and strong.
 In fact, they are so strong that they have been known to cause damage to the opposing natural teeth.
-Therefore, zirconia crowns are not a good choice for people who habitually grind their teeth or clench their jaws, because they can create excessive wear on neighboring enamel.
-For the most part, Dr. Fondriest prefers to place zirconia crowns in the back of the mouth where the restoration will have to endure more force and regular use than the front teeth.
+Special care must be taken with the design to prevent excessive wear on neighboring enamel.
+For the most part, Dr. Fondriest prefers to place these crowns in the back of the mouth where the restoration will have to endure more force and regular use than the front teeth.

 No matter what kind of zirconium crown you choose, the placement process is essentially the same.
 Typically, crown placement takes two office visits, scheduled a few weeks apart.

 During the first appointment.
 Dr. Fondriest prepares the tooth by removing small amounts of enamel.
 Any decay or damaged portions of the tooth are removed at this point as well.
 Next, impressions are taken.
 These images are sent to our trusted dental lab.
 There, a trained technician creates your new restoration based on your unique oral anatomy.
 This process can take two to four weeks to complete, so Dr. Fondriest places a temporary crown to protect the tooth in the meantime.